aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `admin_withdraw`

-Withdraw all funds to the preset vesting contract's withdrawal address.
-This can only be called if the contract has already been terminated.
+Withdraw all funds to the preset vesting contract&apos;s withdrawal address.
+This can only be called if the contract<br/> has already been terminated.

 <pre><code>public entry fun admin_withdraw(admin: &amp;signer, contract_address: address)<br/></code></pre>